OpenSisma/opensisma.github.io/Documentation.md

 The visualization of the data was carried out through two main steps:

-1) The creation of the map
+### 1) The creation of the map
 For the creation of the map, we used the Folium library, which is connected to Leaflet.
 To draw the GEOJSON polygons of the areas we were interested in, we used this [DataNinja Github repository](https://github.com/Dataninja/geo-shapes/tree/master/italy/regions).
 Leaflet displays the map through OpenStreetMaps.

 For usability purposes, the map can be navigated thrugh a layer control so that one can hide or see:

-1) A choropleth layer map created accordingly to the Scala microsismica Mercalli-Cancani-Sieberg;
+1) A choropleth layer map created accordingly to the MCS microseismic scale;
 2) Feature groups with three types of reconstruction works progress:
   - Red markers for works that have never started;
   - Orange markers for works in progress;